-A preliminary proposal establishes whether a subdivision is possible without an applicant having to pay in advance for a subdivision plan prepared by a BC Land Surveyor.
-Once a preliminary approval letter has been obtained, then the applicant can advise their surveyor to proceed with the survey and prepare the necessary subdivision plans.
+A preliminary proposal establishes whether a subdivision is possible without you having to pay in advance for a subdivision plan prepared by a BC Land Surveyor.
+Once you have preliminary approval letter, advise your surveyor to proceed with the survey and prepare the necessary subdivision plans.

-If a subdivision plan prepared by a BC Land Surveyor is submitted with a proposal, it constitutes a formal application to subdivide.
+If you submit a subdivision plan prepared by a BC Land Surveyor with the proposal, that's a formal application to subdivide.
 The submission requirements are the same as for a preliminary proposal, except that a registration set of subdivision plans is submitted in place of a sketch plan.

-Staff in the Subdivision and Strata Title group review all proposals.
-This review includes:
+Our Subdivision and Strata Title team review all proposals.
+In our review, we:

-- Considering the proposed parcel size dimensions, the configuration, and the intended use
+- Consider the proposed parcel size dimensions, the configuration, and the intended use

-- Determining compliance with all applicable City Bylaws
+- Determine compliance with all applicable City bylaws

-- Obtaining comments and advice from other City departments, Provincial authorities, and neighbouring property owners, as required
+- Get comments and advice from other City departments, provincial authorities, and neighbouring property owners, as required

-- Making a recommendation, based on the results of the review, to the Approving Officer for decision.
+- Make a recommendation, based on the results of the review, to the approving officer for a decision

 Approval of a proposal

-If your proposal is accepted by the approving Officer, a letter is issued outlining conditions that must be met before final subdivision plan approval.
+If your proposal is accepted by the approving officer, we issue you a letter outlining conditions that must be met before approving the final subdivision plan.
 For preliminary proposals, the preliminary approval letter is valid for 120 days from the date of approval, but in general the application will be kept active as long as the subdivision plan is submitted within that time.

 Refusal of a proposal

-If your proposal is refused by the Approving Officer, a letter outlining the reasons for the refusal is issued.
+If your proposal is refused by the approving officer, we issue a letter outlining the reasons for the refusal.
 There is no appeal process for a preliminary proposal that is refused.
-A formal subdivision application must be filed, and refused in writing by the Approving Officer before an appeal can be made.
+A formal subdivision application must be filed, and refused in writing by the approving officer before an appeal can be made.
 Subdivision appeal provisions are outlined in both he Land Title Act and the Vancouver Charter, which are both provincial legislation.
-Appeal of a subdivision refusal must be made to the Supreme Court of British Columbia.
+Appeal a subdivision refusal to the Supreme Court of British Columbia.
 Neither City Council nor the Board of Variance has any jurisdiction in subdivision matters.

 Obtaining final plan approval

-Before a subdivision plan can be signed by the Approving Officer, all conditions established in a letter of preliminary approval must be satisfied.
-All copies of the subdivision plan should also be signed by all owners, mortgage lenders, and any other charge holders, prior to obtaining final approval from the Approving Officer.
+Before a subdivision plan can be signed by the approving officer, satisfy all the conditions in the letter of preliminary approval.
+Have all the owners, mortgage lenders, and any other charge holders sign all the copies of the subdivision plan before obtaining final approval from the approving officer.

-Once those conditions have been met and the Approving Officer signs the subdivision plan, the applicant has two months to deposit the plan for registration at the Land Title Office.
-If this has not been completed, the applicant must re-submit the plan to the Approving Officer for re-approval.
+Once those conditions have been met and the approving officer signs the subdivision plan, you have the two months to deposit the plan for registration at the Land Title Office.
+If this has not been completed, you need to re-submit the plan to the approving officer for re-approval.

 Subdivision of industrial or commercial lands that may have contaminated soils